PMA Special Considerations

 21 CFR 814.20(b)(11) states that an environmental assessment in accordance with 21 CFR 25 must be included in the PMA application.
 However, PMA applications do not ordinarily require an environmental assessment (EA) or environmental impact statement (EIS).
 Devices of the same type and for the same use as a previously approved device are categorically excluded from an EA or an EIS [§25.34(d)].
 These devices compete for the same market with already approved devices of the same type and use, and therefore, there is no increased environmental impact resulting from the introduction of the device into commercial distribution.
 A statement requesting a categorical exclusion under sections 25.15 and 25.34(d) is required in the PMA application.

 If the device causes environmental hazards in the manufacture, use, or disposal of the device, an environmental assessment must be submitted in the PMA.

-Under 21 CFR 809, In Vitro Diagnostic Products for Human Use, the labeling must provide an expiration date based upon the stated storage instuctions.
+Under 21 CFR 809, In Vitro Diagnostic Products for Human Use, the labeling must provide an expiration date based upon the stated storage instructions.
 Other devices are not required to have expiration dating, but may be appropriate.
 If expiration dating is provided in the labeling, it must be based upon the storage instructions provided in the labeling and substantiated through stability testing.
 Data to support the expiration date must be provided in the PMA and maintained as part of Quality System records under 21 CFR 820.
-Guidance on shelf life protocols can be found in the following guidance documents.
+Information about shelf life may be found:

 21 CFR 211.166 Stability testing